TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 21/Isaiah 21.10.md

 ---

-O thou my threshing, and the grain of my floor! that which I have heard from Jehovah of hosts, the God of Israel, have I declared unto you.
+You are my threshing, and the grain of my floor!"
+That which I have heard from Yahweh of Armies, the God of Israel, I have declared to you.